Electric bicycles (e-bikes) explained. (Edition 18, November 2017)

-The UK and EU legal rated power for an e-bike motor (for public road use) is 250watts, any more and it legally ceases to be classed as a bicycle and becomes a moped, requiring a licence, helmet, insurance etc., and any illegal acts committed on the bike then apply to your vehicle licence!
+The UK and EU legal rated power for an e-bike motor (for public road use) is 250watts, more and it legally ceases to be classed as a bicycle and becomes a moped, requiring a licence, helmet, insurance etc, and any illegal acts committed on the bike then apply to your vehicle licence!
 In practice, all mainstream retailers sell UK compliant 250W bikes.
 ‘Twist and Go’ e-bikes made post Jan 2016, with a throttle that works above 4mph, are a boon but also a grey area legally.
-Being classed as a bicycle, helmet wearing is not a legal requirement on e-bikes, so this is a matter of choice and a judgement I make based on conditions.
-We do however prioritise bright clothing and having bright lights switched on both day and night, a la Volvo.
-Inexpensive membership of Cycling UK is strongly recommended for 3rd party insurance and cycle specific legal advice and support.
+Being classed as a bicycle, helmet wearing is not a legal requirement on e-bikes, so this is a matter of choice and a judgement I make based on conditions, I do however prioritise bright clothing and having bright lights switched on both day and night, a la Volvo.
+Insurance is not required, but inexpensive membership of Cycling UK is strongly recommended for 3rd party liability insurance, and for cycle specific legal advice and support.

-Why might I think of buying an e-bike?
-Everyday e-biking is fun, quick, convenient, cheap (50 miles for a few pence!) and will help fitness.
-We have noticed feeling more confident than on unpowered bikes at times, with the power and presence to be more part of the traffic.
-Everyday journeys for work, heavy shopping and pubbing etc. that would have involved the queues/parking hassles of using a vehicle, or hanging around for public transport, are now undertaken with ease and convenience.
-On e-bikes, even the ‘weather’ doesn’t discourage, and statistically we will live longer and better due to cardiac exercise, research even showing we are breathing less pollution than when sat in traffic in a vehicle!
+Why might I think of buying an e-bike? e-biking is a great Active Travel option and in hilly, traffic choked cities like Sheffield, where they achieve high average speeds, e-bikes are often quicker than the car, speedily delivering you door to door in normal clothing and a relaxed physical state. e-biking is fun, healthy, chic and cheap, carrying you and any amount of shopping up to fifty miles for just a few pence, compared to the thirty pence you pay for every mile you travel in a small car!
+You feel more confident on the road than on unpowered bikes, having the power and presence to be more part of the traffic, and on e-bikes even the ‘weather’ doesn’t discourage.
+Statistically you will live longer and better due to gentle cardiac exercise, research even showing that you are in fact breathing in less pollution when cycling in traffic than when sat in a vehicle.
 E-bike power is particularly suitable for shifting heavy or bulky stuff with ‘Cargo’ bikes.
-Our small wheel ‘Butchers bike’ style Orbea ‘Katu’ is proving ideal for differing height riders who want to share a nimble, versatile ‘do it all’ urban e-bike that in most respects replaces a small car!
+Our small wheel ‘Butchers bike’ style Orbea ‘Katu’ is proving ideal for differing height riders who want to share a nimble, versatile ‘do it all’ urban e-bike that in most respects replaces that small car!

 Where would I find out more about e-bikes?
 The e-bike market is opening up fast lately, and if you are curious about or considering buying an e-bike check out eBikeTips to keep up to the minute.
 Take a look at forums and publications like Pedelecs and A to B for general discussions and reviews.
 Dealer’s websites like E-Bikes Direct and Electric Bike Sales offer further helpful discussions about e-bikes and also for ideas on makes and prices.

 Best electric motor?
-The strong and reliable Bosch, Yamaha and lately Brose Crank motors are excellent for heavy duty/hilly use and are found in premium models with high quality, reliable kit.
+The strong and reliable bosch-ebike , Yamaha and lately Brose Crank motors are excellent for heavy duty/hilly use and are found in premium models with high quality, reliable kit.
 Reputable makes using newer but slightly less powerful but still adequate Crank systems such as ‘TranzX’ and Shimano ‘STEPS’ are now appearing, the latter even offering electronic/automatic gear operation as they try to woo a whole new cycle public.
-There are crank drive kits to convert your own bike, e.g.: Sunstar iBike SO3 kit or Bafang BBSO1 kits from Woosh bikes etc. Hub motor kits are available, but need to be high torque if it is hilly.
+There are crank drive kits to convert your own bike, e.g: Bafang motor powered kits from Woosh bikes , electric-bike-conversions Panda etc. Hub motor kits like the Urban-X are available, but being less powerful than mid motors will require more work from you if it is hilly.

 What sort of gears do I need?
 Like normal bikes, e-bikes either have enclosed low maintenance ‘Hub’ type gears in the back wheel, or derailleur gears.
 Of these, cheaper bikes have 7 speeds, up to 11 on more expensive models.
+With the exception of the Yamaha motor, they all have just a single front chainwheel, as the assistance obviates the need for lots of gears.
 Both gear types are fine if properly serviced, but either way a decent range of gears (7 or more) with a low first gear is needed in really hilly areas.
-The only e-bikes I’ve found with as full a range of gears as some unassisted bikes are the well-established Cytronex models – lightweight e-bikes based on normal bikes with a more ‘periodic power boost facility’ hub drive, rather than a full time power option, and a Kudos model with a triple front chainset and 10 speed rear gears, so it will have very low gear/hill climbing capability.
-Whilst a Hub drive, it may prove an efficient hill climber, and appears to be very good value given the high quality parts, so worth a look/try.
+The only e-bikes I’ve found with as full a range of gears as some unassisted bikes are the well-established Cytronex models – lightweight e-bikes based on normal bikes with a more ‘periodic power boost facility’ hub drive, rather than full time power, and a Hub drive Kudos model with a triple front chainset and 10 speed rear gears, so it will have very low gears/hill climbing capability.
+Although a Hub drive, it may prove an efficient hill climber, and appears to be very good value given the high quality parts, so worth a look/try.

 Do brakes matter?
 Well yes!
 But what sort?
 The traditional rim brakes will stop an e-bike just fine, but we have found that on a heavily loaded e-bike in Sheffield, the brake blocks and the wheel rim-braking surface can wear down pretty quickly, so we prefer the Disc brakes now found on many e-bikes.

-Batteries and Range: How far you can go on a battery charge?
-Well, things like weight (yours/the load you carry) hills, and headwinds mean the ‘typical’ Lithium-Ion battery on a modern e-bike will do between 15 and 50+ miles depending on the assistance level you dial in and how willing you are to cycle with the power off or low on the easy parts of the journey.
-This typical battery will be about 400Wh capacity, arrived at by multiplying the typical 36volt electric motor x the typical mid-sized 11ah battery.
-You consume around 5 – 20 of those 400 watts every mile you are cycling with power, depending on a range of factors.
+Batteries and Range: How far will it take me?
+Factors like weight, hills and wind direction mean the ‘typical’ e-bike’s Lithium-Ion battery will provide you with power for around 20 to 50+ miles, depending on the assistance level chosen and how willing you are to cycle with the power off or on a low setting for the easier parts of the journey.
+A typical battery will be about 400Wh capacity, arrived at by multiplying the typical 36volt electric motor x the typical mid-sized 11ah battery.
+You consume around 5 – 20 of those 400 watts every mile you are cycling with power, depending on the above factors.
 (You might specify a larger battery when buying – note that larger batts = longer range, not more power!)
 In real life there seems to be little range gain from the odd model that ‘regenerates’ electric as you freewheel, all of which are Hub drive anyway.
-Note: Lithium batteries like regular rather than occasional use, to ideally be kept operating between 20 and 80% capacity (not fully recharged after every small use as often advised) and never left completely flattened and never left charging once full.
+Note: Lithium batteries like regular rather than occasional use, never left completely flattened and never left on charge once full.

-Guarantee: On a mid to higher price bike look for a minimum 2 year guarantee on the battery and the electric motor, and do take into account the price of a second or replacement battery for the bike you are considering, as Lithium batteries, particularly cheaper ones, can pack up after a year or two at worst, more expensive ones may last for 5 years or more if use regularly and carefully.
+Guarantee: On a mid to higher price bike look for a minimum 2 year guarantee on the battery and the electric motor, and do take into account the price of a second or replacement battery for the bike you are considering, as Lithium batteries, particularly cheaper ones, can pack up after a year or two at worst.
+More expensive ones may last for 5 years or more if used regularly and carefully.

 Second-hand?
 Buying e-bikes second-hand can be risky because of battery/electrical issues and higher general wear and tear.
 Unless you are very confident around e-bikes, go for one of the many good new bikes out there suitable for different pockets.